Mitch Clark (footballer, born 1999): Leicester City

 On 26 July 2019, Clark signed a three-year deal with Premier League club Leicester City and was placed in Steve Beaglehole's under-23 squad.
 On 30 January 2020, Clark rejoined Port Vale on loan until the end of the 2019–20 season.
 He made an impressive second debut two days later, forcing an own goal with a dangerous cross in a 1–1 home draw with Salford City.
 However, he received a straight red card for a reckless late challenge during a 3–2 win at Forest Green Rovers on 11 February.
 His second loan spell was ended on just four appearances as the league was ended early due to the COVID-19 pandemic in England.
+He had won a penalty in the final game, though the referee chose to overturn his decision, and the game ended goalless with Vale missing out on the play-offs by points per game.

 Clark was nominated for the Professional Development League Player of the Month award for September 2020.
 On 9 October, he joined Port Vale for a third loan spell after James Gibbons picked up a long-term injury.
 He scored his first goal in professional football on 24 October, in a 2–1 win at Oldham Athletic.
 He made 12 appearances in the first half of the 2020–21 season, though did not feature in December due to "personal reasons" and Askey confirmed that Port Vale would not try to extend the loan deal.
 Clark had a trial with Blackpool in July 2021.

 Accrington Stanley

 On 26 August 2021, Clark signed a two-year deal with League One side Accrington Stanley.
 He scored Stanley's equalising goal in the 1–1 draw with Sunderland at the Crown Ground on 15 January.
 On 26 February, he was sent off in stoppage-time of a 3–2 home win over Wycombe Wanderers for a late challenge on Dominic Gape.
 Manager John Coleman said that it was "a debatable red card" and that "I feel for Mitch as he will miss three games and he has been our best player over the last couple of months".
 Clark made 27 appearances in the 2021–22 campaign as Accrington posted a 12th-place finish.
 He played 49 games in the 2022–23 season as Accrington were relegated in 21st-place.
-In May 2023, he was charged by The Football Association after allegedly breaching betting rules by pacing 312 bets on football matches between 8 February 2022 and 10 March 2023; he was later given a suspended three-month ban and a fine of £600.
+In May 2023, he was charged by The Football Association after allegedly breaching betting rules by placing 312 bets on football matches between 8 February 2022 and 10 March 2023; he was later given a suspended three-month ban and a fine of £600.
 On 20 May 2023, it was announced Clark would leave the club when his contract ended on 30 June.